 Kew Gardens is one of the best places to see Santa in London at Christmas.
 The entire gardens are transformed into a magical Christmas light walkway and wonderland.
 To top it off, Kew Gardens host their own Santa’s Grotto.

-This year, Christmas dates at Kew Gardens are from 15th November 2023 to 7th January 2024, with adult tickets starting at £21.50.
+This year, Christmas dates at Kew Gardens are from 13th of November 2024 5th of January 2025, with adult tickets starting at £25.50.
 Children’s entry costs around £14, depending on age.
+There are family tickets available also.

 Make sure to book your tickets in advance online, as Kew Gardens can get very busy, so you may not be guaranteed entry without a booking.